Saint Petersburg Metro: Network map

+Expansion plans

+As of 2025, there are plans for extending several lines and building one new depot.
+Plans call for 16 new stations to open between 2025 and 2035, including 10 that will open between 2025 and 2030.

+The Pravoberezhnaya line will be extended to the west, and then north to Lakhta, and then to Yuntolovo.

+Three new lines, Krasnoselsko-Kalininskaya, Admiralteysko-Okhtinskaya and Koltsevaya, are to be constructed in the future.
+The first six stations of the Krasnoselsko-Kalininskaya line are already under construction.

+The Admiralteysko-Okhtinskaya and Koltsevaya line is projected to open after the 2030s.

+A two-station expansion of Line 3 from Begovaya to Bogatyrskaya and Kamenka is under development with the opening planned for around 2030.

-At the same time, there are several short and mid-term projects on station upgrades, including escalator replacements and lighting upgrades.
+There are also several short and mid-term projects on station upgrades, including escalator replacements and lighting upgrades.

 Operation

 The Metro is managed by the state municipal company Sankt-Peterburgsky Metropoliten (Saint Petersburg Metropolitan, Санкт-Петербургский Метрополитен) that was privatised from the Ministry of Rail Services.
 The Metro was renamed to coincide with the city's name change in the early 1990s.
 The company employs several thousand men and women in station and track management as well as rolling stock operation and maintenance.

-The Metro is financed by the city of Saint Petersburg, from passenger fares, and from advertisement space at the stations and on the trains.
+The Metro is financed by the city of Saint Petersburg, from passenger fares, and from selling advertising at the stations and on the trains.
 Metro construction is undertaken by the subsidiary Lenmetrostroy (Ленметрострой) that is financed by the Metro as well as directly by the Ministry of Transportation.

 Rolling stock

 The rolling stock of the metro is provided by five depots with a total of 1403 cars forming 188 trains.
 Most of the models are the Metrowagonmash 81-717/714 that are very common in all ex-Soviet cities.
 In addition there are older E and Em type trains on the Kirovsko-Vyborgskaya Line and newer 81-540/541 (built by Škoda Transportation unit Vagonmash) on the Pravoberezhnaya and Fruzenskaya-Primorskaya Line.
 In addition, the Metro has also received 81-722 and 81-724 cars from Metrowagonmash, which are custom models specifically for Saint Petersburg.
 Both these and the Skoda cars are equipped with sliding doors that go in to pockets rather than the plug doors now being used elsewhere.
 This is due to the fact that several stations on the system have platform doors that do not permit sufficient clearance for the plug ones.
-Transmashholding unveiled a new prototype train for the St Petersburg Metro in June 2019, no orders have been placed as of November 23, 2019.
+Transmashholding unveiled a new prototype train for the St Petersburg Metro in June 2019.
+In August 2022, an order was placed for 950 cars, the first was delivered in September 2022.

 Security

-The Metro was originally built as a system that could offer shelter in case of a nuclear attack.
-Every station is equipped with CCTV surveillance following recent terrorist threats.
-Until the summer of 2009, all photography and video filming in the Metro required a written permit.
-However, because of a legal challenge by an amateur photographer, after 24 August 2009, photography without a flash can be done without a permit.
+The Metro was built as a system that could offer shelter in case of nuclear warfare.
+Every station is equipped with closed-circuit television surveillance following terrorist threats.

+Until the summer of 2009, all photography and video filming in the Metro required a permit.
+However, because of a legal challenge by an amateur photographer, photography without a flash is now permitted without a permit.